openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 Configuring the Wiki application
 ================================

-For instructions on how to enable the wiki application see 11.3.2.3 Enabling the Wiki Application.
+For instructions on how to enable the wiki application see :ref:`11.3.2.3 Enabling the Wiki Application<Enable Wiki>`.

 You can control access to the wiki in various ways: by changing access to the wiki as a whole, by changing the read/write permissions settings of articles within the wiki, or by locking articles.